CRIMAC-WP4-Machine-learning/CRIMAC-preprocessing/README.md

 The corrected parquet file contains the 3 following columns "raw_file" ,  "distance" and "ping_time" This correction file is automatically read in step 2

+Step 1 is run with the setting OUTPUT_TYPE=parquet

 ### Step 2: Generate gridded sv data